Keloids

 Hypertrophic scars are slightly different to keloids in that they are also raised large growths of excessive amounts of collagen but are restricted to the boundaries of a wound or cut.
 They do not grow beyond this whereas keloids do.
 On the whole they are much smaller and often slightly more responsive to treatments.

-Unfortunately there is no cure for keloids and all treatments are limited in their success with a high risk of recurrence.
-Typical treatments include injection of steroids into the keloid scars, topical steroid creams, compression garments, silicone gel sheets, cryotherapy, cutting out of keloid scars and radiotherapy.
+Unfortunately there is no cure for keloids and all treatments are limited in their success with a risk of recurrence.
+Typical treatments include intralesional injection of medication including steroids, muscle relaxing toxin and chemotherapy agents into the keloid scars, topical steroid creams and dressings, compression garments, silicone gel sheets, cryotherapy, cutting out of keloid scars and radiotherapy.

 Often, many patients would prefer for their keloid scars to be completely removed through excision (cutting out).
 This can be performed depending on where the keloids are and is normally carried out under local anaesthetic.
-However, it is very important to bear in mind that there is a high rate of recurrence and sometimes the keloids can come back more aggressively.
+However, it is very important to bear in mind that there can be a high rate of recurrence and sometimes the keloids can come back more aggressively.
 Once excised, immediate repeated treatments with steroid injections can help to reduce the risk of recurrence and some large specialist units advocate using radiotherapy in the postoperative period to further reduce the risk of keloids coming back.
-This has had some limited success.

 Cryotherapy for the removal of keloid scars is a well established treatment option.
-Cryotherapy involves freezing the keloid from the inside by injecting a probe into the keloid and treating it with liquid nitrogen.
+Cryotherapy can be intralesional and surface cryo.
+Intralesional cryotherapy involves freezing the keloid from the inside by injecting a probe into the keloid and treating it with liquid nitrogen.
 This results in the scar shrinking.
+Surface cryotherapy consists of freezing the keloid on it’s surface.
 Studies have shown, however, that final outcomes with traditional excision and steroid therapy are still better than cryotherapy.
 At Rejuvence Clinic we recommend excision over cryotherapy.
+However, there are instances where cryotherapy is more appropriate.
+At Rejuvence we have the experience to judge which techniques are likely to give the best results.

 Following complete excision of a keloid you will still be left with a scar.
 Keloids are always the result of a cut to the skin that has not healed normally.
 By excising the keloid we are giving it a second chance to heal naturally.
 Often following keloid excision you will be left with a scar that is slightly longer, but thinner and flatter with a much improved overall appearance.
 We can never make it disappear.
 It is then up to you to ensure you look after it well using a combination of steroid injections, compression and silicone gel massage and sheets.